Gnarus-G/bytin.tech/src/content/blog/rested.md

 description: "Motivation for a DSL Rest Client to replace GUI ones."
 ---

+### In the beginning, there was Postman

+From the beginning of my career, I have been a fullstack web dev.
+I started with SpringBoot and then learned React quickly after.

+If I wanted to test and api endpoint while developing it, I would just call it from the UI code and look that network tab - or `console.log` - to debug, because of course the UI code and the backend code is all part of one usecase/feature.

-I started web dev using post man.
-I mean all the apps I have worked on, I have been fullstack; but whenever I could not just call the api from the UI code while developing, check the network tab ect..; I would use postman.
-I was never a power user of postman, never paid, never did load testing or anything like that.
-I went as far as using environment variables, and graphql.
+But sometimes, I would develop the API in isolation and so I would use postman.
+Mind you, I was never a power user of postman, never paid, never did load testing or anything like that.
+I only went as far as using environment variables, and graphql.

 At some point, I skilled up and started using Vim motions - shout out Ben Awad for the video that convinced me to do so.
 Later, I started using neovim.
 I use neovim, btw.